-The Net CSAT Score is a single number that gives you an overall picture of how well you’re doing, based on how many positive and negative reactions you’ve received.
+The Net CSAT Score is a single number that gives you an overall picture of how well you’re doing, based on how many positive and negative reviews you’ve received.
 Because it’s standardized, it’s a metric you can effectively manage against.
 It’s calculated like this:

 Percent Positive Reactions - Percent Negative Reactions = Net CSAT Score

-Two companies both receive 100 reactions.
+Two companies both receive 100 reviews.
 Company A receives 95 positive and 5 neutral, and Company B receives 95 positive and 5 negative.
 Company A's Net CSAT Score would be 95 while Company B's would be 90.

 Using your net CSAT score